1. Some seasons are better than others

 At Follow Alice, we require all of our climbers to take out travel insurance.

-7. Be transparent about your health with your guide
+7. Be open about your health with your guide

 Your trek guide wants to know about any and all health concerns you experience during the climb!